 Forge: Review

-Hands-on: Trimming and shoeing
+Hands-on: Shoeing and trimming.

 Each student will receive the following tools: Shoeing box, driving hammer, clinch block, apron, knife, rounding hammer, nippers, clinchers, shoe pullers, clinch cutters, nail pullers, rasp, hoof gauge and divider.
 These supplies are included in the tuition price and are yours to keep at the end of school.